 Most visitors to New Zealand land in Auckland, the largest city and major gateway.
 They then head south, and in doing so often miss out on one of the loveliest areas of the country, Northland.
 Disclaimer: I’m a Northlander, born and bred, and try to get back there at least once a year.

 The major city in Northland is Whangarei.
-About ???km north of there is the historic Bay of Islands, where golden beaches are lined with pohutukawa trees, also sometimes called the New Zealand Christmas tree, for its scarlet summertime blossoms.
+About an hour’s drive north of there is the historic Bay of Islands, where golden beaches are lined with pohutukawa trees, also sometimes called the New Zealand Christmas tree, for its scarlet summertime blossoms.
 It was in the Bay of Islands, at Waitangi, that the Treaty of Waitangi was signed to end the wars between the Maori population and European settlers in 1840.

 The best way to appreciate the Bay of Islands’ beauty is from the sea and charter boats operate from the resort town of Paihia – either for fishing or sightseeing around the islands.